Bentong (comedian): Personal life

 Bentong was married to Cecille Bernal and had four children.
 He was also a diabetic.

 Death

-Bentong suffered from a cardiac arrest on February 9, 2019, and was rushed to the Fairview General Hospital in Quezon City where he was declared dead on arrival.
+Bentong suffered from a cardiac arrest on February 9, 2019.
+He was rushed to the Fairview General Hospital in Quezon City, where he was declared dead on arrival at around 5:00 a.m.
+PHT, as announced by his son-in-law.
+He was laid to rest at Forest Lawn Memorial Park in Rodriguez, Rizal.